Field Trip 1: FIELD TRIP TO ORANGE-FLESHED SWEETPOTATO VALUE CHAIN IN SOUTHERN PROVINCE

 Visit at RAB Musanze

-Musanze RAB station is in Ruhengeri 95 kms from Kigali, which is about a 2-hour drive.
+Rwanda is the third largest potato producer in the sub-Saharan region of Africa.
+Potatoes grow well in all the district in Rwanda, especially in the Northern and Western provinces.
+Musanze RAB station in Ruhengeri is 95 Kilo meters from Kigali, which is about a 2-hour drive.
 Musanze station is one of the 13 research stations currently operating across all districts of Rwanda.
 The station mainly focuses on potato among other crops.
 Potato activities in this station include variety development and seed multiplication from in-vitro laboratory, screen houses (conventional and aeroponic) as well as pre-basic and basic seeds in open fields.

 This station was established in 1978.
 CIP’s contribution to start a sustainable potato program in this place to date is one of the success stories of which the likes of Andre Devaux, CIP Regional Director of Latin America, can attest to.